List of Battlestar Galactica (2004 TV series) episodes: Online availability

 In January 2006, Apple began offering the episodes for the miniseries, season 1, and season 2 for purchase on the U.S. version of the iTunes Store.
-In December 2007, the Battlestar Galactica episodes were removed from iTunes along with other NBC Universal content.
-The episodes returned to iTunes when NBC Universal announced their return to iTunes in September 2008.
+In December 2007, the Battlestar Galactica episodes were removed from iTunes, along with other NBC Universal content.
+In September 2008, the episodes returned to iTunes when NBC Universal announced their return to iTunes.
 In February 2009, the series became available in high-definition format at the UK iTunes Store.

-The series has also been available via Peacock, Amazon Video, Google Play, Hulu, Netflix, PlayStation Network, and Xbox Video.
-78 episodes have been made available on the BBC iPlayer as of September 2020.
+The series has also been available via Peacock, Amazon Video, Google Play, Hulu, Netflix, PlayStation Network, and Microsoft Movies & TV.

+In September 2020, the series was made available on the BBC iPlayer.
+On May 1, 2026, the entire series–including the miniseries and the television film The Plan– were added to Paramount+ and Pluto TV.